Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

 ## Takeaways
-- Solidified my understanding of ReactuseEffect and useRef
+- Solidified my understanding of useEffect and useRef.
 - Digging inside the Flask module made me revisit concepts of inheritance.
 - Explaining and reading code is as difficult as writing it.

+&nbsp;

 ## Footnotes